Food related, epicurean and gastronomic tarot cards, decks and oracles.

 The Chocolate Tarot is a full 78 card tarot deck based on the history and influence of chocolate throughout the world.
 The cards show its progression from discovery as an Aztec food until the present popularity in a range of styles and old-time advertisements.
 Finally - a tarot about chocolate.

 The Cook's Tarot: Dining with the Major Arcana is a set of 22 double-sided, large cards that beautifully combine tarot with food.
 Each card sets the scene for dinner with the major arcana's character, and provides a symbolically linked recipe as well.
+Now available in a full 78-card edition.

 The Epicurean Tarot matches cooking and Tarot in its 78 recipe cards.
 Each card has an American-style recipe, an image from the Universal Waite Tarot, and a small blurb about its traditional meaning.